jhc13/taggui/README.md

 When you have the path to the YOLO models configured in the _Settings..._ dialog, you can use them to automatically detect features in the image that can be used for marking.
 After selecting the relevant model in the drop-down list, you see a table with all classes it can detect.
-In each line you can decide whether it should be ignored or added as a hint, exclude or include.
+In each line, you can decide whether it should be ignored or added as a hint, exclude or include.
-Next to the label you can see the confidence the model had during detection.
+Next to the label, you can see the confidence the model had during detection.

 More detailed control about the minimal required confidence, the IoU and the maximal number of detected markings per image can be set in the